 Several state laws require that online sexual harassment training users be able to submit questions and have those questions answered within a reasonable time frame.
 In some states, the time frame is designated as no more than two business days.
 At no additional cost, Clear Law Insitute has experts to answers questions about the training content.

 Legal Updates at No Cost

-Unlike most harassment course providers, Clear Law has in-house legal expertise to ensure that its course is kept up to date with changes in the law.
+Unlike most harassment course providers, Clear Law Institute has in-house legal expertise to ensure that its course is kept up to date with changes in the law.
 If the law changes so as to change the course instruction, Clear Law will update your course immediately at no cost.
 Indeed, in the last few years, Clear Law has updated its training numerous times because of changes in various state laws.